ZeroCM/zcm/docs/tutorial.md

 With a firm grasp of the ZCM tools and environment, we can start exploring some of the more advanced topics in ZCM.
-Let's begin with the more advanced features of the zcm type system.
+Let's begin with the more advanced features of the ZCM type system.

 ### Nested Types
-As discussed earlier, ZCM types are strongly-typed statically-defined record that may contain any number of fields.
+As discussed earlier, ZCM types are strongly-typed statically-defined records that may contain any number of fields.
 These fields can use a wide set of primitive data types.
-However, this system is much more powerful than just primitive types.
+However, this system is much more powerful than containing only primitive types.
 The ZCM type system can support nested types as well.

-Let's see an example (nested_types.zcm):
+Let's see an example (nested\_types.zcm):

     struct position_t
     {